MicrosoftLearning/dp-420-cosmos-db-dev/instructions/23-index-optimization.md

 1. Return to **Visual Studio Code**.
 Return to the open terminal.

 1. Build and run the project at least two more times using the **[dotnet run][docs.microsoft.com/dotnet/core/tools/dotnet-run]** command.
 Observe the new RU charge in the console output, which should much less than the original charge.
 How can this be?
-Since this script is measuring the RUs when we write the item, by choosing to have no index, there is no overhead mantaining that index.
-The flipside to this is that while our writes will generate less RUs, our reads will be very costly.
+Since this script is measuring the RUs when you write the item, by choosing to have no index, there is no overhead mantaining that index.
+The flipside to this is that while your writes will generate less RUs, your reads will be very costly.

     ```
     dotnet run